What is Naltrexone used for?

 Can I buy Naltrexone without a prescription?

 If you have not been prescribed naltrexone, you cannot be sure about taking it safely.
 Naltrexone without prescription is not an over-the-counter medication.
-It needs to be administered under the care of a clinician who can determine the best dosage, assess the risks, and monitor your health.

 The health and medical information provided here is intended to supplement and not substitute for the expertise and judgment of your physician, pharmacists or other health care professional.
 It should not be understood to indicate that the use of Naltrexone is safe, appropriate or effective for you.
 Always consult your health care professional before using this, or any other, drug.